vandium-io/vandium-node/docs/README.md

 # Getting Started

 Vandium creates event specific handlers to reduce the amount of code than one needs to maintain.
+The following handler code will response with a message when executed using the AWS API Gateway with a `GET` request:

 ```js
 const vandium = require( 'vandium' );